 D. Freedom of Expression and Belief: 10 / 16

 While the authorities do not restrict academic freedom at institutions of higher education, academic appointments are heavily politicized, with ethnic favoritism playing a significant role.
-Primary and secondary school curricula are also politicized.
+Primary and secondary school curricula are also politicized; some Bosniak returnees in the Republika Srpska have sent their children to temporary alternative schools in protest of curricula they call discriminatory.
 Depending on their ethnicity, children use textbooks printed in Croatia, Serbia, or Sarajevo.
 At some schools in the Federation, Bosniak and Croat students are divided into classes on the basis of their ethnicity, meeting in segregated classrooms despite attending school in the same building.
-In November 2014, the Federation’s Supreme Court ruled that these divisions are discriminatory.
-It remains to be seen whether such schools will change their practices accordingly.
+In 2014, the Federation’s Supreme Court ruled that these divisions are discriminatory, but at the end of 2015 no action had been taken to implement the ruling.

 E. Associational and Organizational Rights: 7 / 12

 While no legal restrictions on the right of workers to form and join labor unions exist, discrimination against union members is common.
+In August 2015, the Federation approved a labor reform law over the objections of union members, who argued that it empowered business interests and eroded workers’ rights.
+The measure, meant to be adopted in the Republika Srpska as well, was backed by the EU and the International Monetary Fund, from which BiH was seeking a loan.
 Unemployment in BiH is among the highest in Europe, and many workers have reportedly declined to file anti-union-related complaints with labor inspectors for fear of losing their jobs.
 However, courts in both the Federation and Republika Srpska frequently rule in favor of workers when faced with such cases.

 Members of the LGBT (lesbian, gay, bisexual, and transgender) community face discrimination and occasional physical attacks, as well as harassment in the country’s media.
-In February 2014, around 10 masked assailants burst into an LGBT film festival in Sarajevo and attacked panel speakers addressing a crowd.
-While two arrests followed, organizers complained that police had failed to respond after festival staff had reported receiving threats earlier in the day.
+In 2014, masked assailants burst into an LGBT film festival in Sarajevo and attacked panel speakers.
+The 2015 festival saw increased police protection, and took place without incident.
 Entity-level laws do not protect LGBT people from discrimination.
 While national laws do offer such protection, these measures are often disregarded.

 G. Personal Autonomy and Individual Rights: 10 / 16